SpineEventEngine/logging/README.md

 ### Gradle configuration

 The default implementation provides a no-op context.
-Any context metadata is ignored in this case.
+Context metadata is ignored in this case.

 To use a logging context, a `runtimeOnly` dependency for a context